-Stroudsburg and the surrounding Monroe County serve as a gateway to the Pocono Mountains’ booming tourism industry.
-Hotels, resorts, restaurants, and entertainment venues employ thousands of hospitality sector workers year‑round.
-But with tourism comes risk: for restaurant staff, bartenders, housekeepers, front desk associates, and maintenance crews, workplace injuries — from slips and burns to repetitive strain — are unfortunately common.
-The workers’ compensation system in Pennsylvania is designed to support you if you’re injured at work, offering medical benefits and lost wage compensation.
-If you’ve been hurt on the job, knowing your rights and the claims process is essential.
-Talk to a Stroudsburg Workers’ Compensation lawyer at Munley Law today.
+Stroudsburg and the surrounding Monroe County serve as a gateway to the Pocono Mountains’ booming tourism industry, making workers’ compensation for Stroudsburg hospitality workers essential.
+The local hotels, resorts, restaurants, and entertainment venues employ thousands of hospitality sector workers year‑round.
+But with tourism comes risk: for restaurant staff, bartenders, housekeepers, front desk associates, and maintenance crews, workplace injuries are unfortunately common.

 Common Workplace Injuries Among Stroudsburg Hospitality Workers